hpjeonGIT/Tips/CV.md

   - ANTLR Programming masterclass with Python (2023)
   - Master Generative AI (2023)
   - Linux Binary Analysis for Ethical Hackers and Pentesters (2023)
+  - Exploit Development Tutorial for Hackers and Pentesters (2023)
+  - The Complete Parallelism Course (2023)
+  - x86/x64 Assembly Language for Cybersecurity Maniacs (2023)
+  - Design a CPU (2023)
   - Kubernetes for the Absolute Beginners - Hands-on (2022)
   - Master Puppet for DevOps Success (2022)
   - OpenStack Essentials (2022)